bvbmedia/multishop/Documentation/Administrator/Index.rst

 Web shop page
 """""""""""""
-At the left panel press “Template”
+At the left panel press "Template"

-- Click the page “Shop”
+- Click the page "Shop"
-- Click “Click here to create an extension template.”
+- Click "Click here to create an extension template."
-- Press the tab “Includes”
+- Press the tab "Includes"
-- Inside “Include static (from extensions)” add the static template “Multishop Core Page Setup (multishop)”
+- Inside "Include static (from extensions)" add the static template "Multishop Core Page Setup (multishop)"
 - Click the save with X icon to add the content element and go back to the previous screen.

 Root page
 """""""""
-- At the left panel press “Template”
+- At the left panel press "Template"
 - Click the root page
-- Click “Edit the whole template record”
+- Click "Edit the whole template record"
-- Press the tab “Includes”
+- Press the tab "Includes"
-- Inside “Include static (from extensions)” add the following static templates:
+- Inside "Include static (from extensions)" add the following static templates:

   - Multishop Root Page Setup (multishop)
   - 4.5 jQuery ColorBox Base for t3jquery